akashthakur4/DevStudio-A-Freelancing-WebApp/README.md

 ### DevStudio
 ```
- DevStudio is a platform designed for student freelancers to showcase their skills through various projects and for buyers
+ -DevStudio is a platform designed for student freelancers to showcase their skills through various projects and for buyers
 to easily find and purchase services they need.
 ```
 ```